 My first day there, they took me to the general population day room filled with inmates.
 Right away, I garnered attention.
 One inmate even exclaimed, "Look out for the roid rage!"

 This was going to be great.
-That calm I got when in a situation where physical violence was present was back.
+That calm I got when in a tense situation was back.

 I looked over and sitting at a day room table was an old club brother of mine.
 There goes my career as a correctional officer, I figured.
 I was sure when the word got out, I'd be fired, so when I finished my shift, I went to see the warden.
-I told him about my past and he asked if I ever killed anyone with a motorcycle chain?
-I said "No," and looked at him kind of strange.
+I told him about my past.
 He then asked me if I would give this job my best and support him.
 I told him that I would.

 Life was great.
 Within nine months, I was made Chief Correctional Officer.
 I ran the shift.
 After that I was put on the CERT team.
 I had an adrenaline filled job and was making good money.
 What could go wrong?